 You may be ready to come out to your friends.
 Still, you may not believe you fit any particular ‘label.’
-It is perfectly acceptable to use phrases like “lesbian,” “gay, and “bisexual,” but never feel compelled to identify as anything.
+It is perfectly acceptable to use phrases like “lesbian,” “gay, and “bisexual” but never feel compelled to identify as anything.
 Pay attention to your emotions and follow them!
-If a label helps and feels right for you, that’s fantastic.
+If a label helps and feels suitable for you, that’s fantastic.
 Don’t worry if it doesn’t.

 #3.
 You are not required to choose between your faith and your sexual orientation.

 Most religions have organizations for their lesbian, gay, and bisexual adherents.
 Look for a group near you online.
 Being homosexual and having faith are not mutually exclusive!

 When you’re ready to come out (you’ll know when the moment is perfect), don’t feel obligated to tell everyone right away-this isn’t a race!
 Choose the person you have the most faith in—a friend, sibling, parent, guardian, or teacher.

 Related Article: HOW TO GET OUT OF FRIENDZONE: 11 Simple Steps to Get Results

 It’s pointless to refute it.
 That’s why, if you decide it’s time to come out to your friends, make sure you have a backup plan in case things don’t go as planned.
 If you are feeling lost or alone, there is help available.